-The young Czech violinist Josef Špaček is fast emerging as one of the most accomplished violinists of his generation.
+"Never mind the superb technical accomplishment of his playing, it's the musical and interpretative achievement that is so impressive here." wrote the International Record Review about the young Czech violinist Josef Špaček, who is fast emerging as one of the most accomplished violinists of his generation.
 He has been guided by highly regarded pedagogues, including Ida Kavafian and Jaime Laredo at the Curtis Institute of Music and Itzhak Perlman at the Juilliard School.
 In May 2012 he was finalist of the International Queen Elisabeth Competition in Brussels; in 2009 Josef won the Michael Hill International Violin Competition (New Zealand) and both Third Prize and the Young People’s Jury Prize at the Carl Nielsen International Violin Competition in 2008.
 He currently combines a flourishing solo career with the position of concert master of the Czech Philharmonic Orchestra.

-Josef has previously appeared with among others the Philadelphia Orchestra, Czech Philharmonic Orchestra, Prague Philharmonia, Auckland Philharmonia Orchestra, Kansas City Symphony, Queensland Symphony Orchestra, National Orchestra of Belgium, Czech Chamber Orchestra, Brno Philharmonic, Bohuslav Martinu Philharmonic and the Russian Chamber Philharmonic.
+Josef has previously appeared with among others the Philadelphia Orchestra, Czech Philharmonic Orchestra, Prague Philharmonia, Auckland Philharmonia Orchestra, Kansas City Symphony, Queensland Symphony Orchestra, National Orchestra of Belgium, Czech Chamber Orchestra, Brno Philharmonic, Bohuslav Martinu Philharmonic, Janáček Philharmonic, Erkel Chamber Orchestra, Prague Symphony Orchestra and the Russian Chamber Philharmonic.
 So far he has worked with conductors including Jiří Bělohlávek, Jakub Hrůša, Christoph Eschenbach, Manfred Honeck, James DePreist, Asher Fisch, Roy Goodman, Eliahu Inbal and Rossen Milanov.

 In April 2013 the Supraphon label released Josef’s first recital recording which has been garnering excellent reviews.
 Together with pianist Miroslav Sekera he performs works by Janáček, Smetana and Prokofiev.
-In October 2014 he will record his second CD for this label, this time together with the Czech Philharmonic Orchestra and Jiří Bělohlávek.
+In October 2014 he recorded his second CD for this label, to be released in early 2015: the violin concertos of Dvořák and Janáček, as well as Suk’s Fantasy, with the Czech Philharmonic Orchestra and Jiří Bělohlávek.
 His 2010 recording of various works by H.W.
 Ernst was released on Naxos in March 2013.
 In 2006 he recorded his debut CD featuring the complete sonatas for solo violin by Eugène Ysaÿe.

 Josef Špaček plays a violin made in 1855 in the workshop of Jean-Baptiste Vuillaume.